 Around 2,200 BCE, there was a global drought that lasted for almost 200 years.
-The Trikuta reservoirs dried out, and all the people were forced to move to the east to the Mahanadi river, the current Odisha State.
+The Trikuta reservoirs dried out, and all the people were forced to move east to the Mahanadi river, the current Odisha State.

 At the time of the global drought the H (Teli) lived along the Hiran river, the J2b (Grandhika) lived along the Ken river, and the O (Mundari) lived along the Sone river.
-All of them were forced to move to the Mahanadi river.
+All of them were forced to move to the Mahanadi.
+They lived in different locations.